Elizabeth Searle: Career

 Searle's novel A Four-Sided Bed is being developed as a feature film by Creatrix Films and by producer David Ball.
-Her script for A Four-Sided Bed has won recognition at over 20 festivals and award competitions in 2019-2020 including Best Feature Screenplay at the Massachusetts Independent Film Festival.
+Her script for A Four-Sided Bed has won recognition at over 20 festivals and award competitions in 2019-2025 including Best Feature Screenplay at the Massachusetts Independent Film Festival.
 It was produced as a staged reading at Zephyr Theater in LA in 2016, starring Evan Ross (The Hunger Games) and Gia Mantegna (Under the Dome).
 It was also performed as a Staged Reading in 2019 at ReelHeArt International Film Festival in Toronto.
-Searle is completing a book of short stories and has film and theater scripts in the works.
-Her thriller script LOCK HER UP has won awards in several contests.
+Her thriller script LOCK HER UP has won awards in several contests and is now a novel.

 Searle has taught creative writing at Brown University, Emerson College, the University of Southern Maine's Program in Creative Writing, the University of Massachusetts Boston and other institutions.
 She has taught at Stonecoast MFA since the program began in 2002.
 Searle was a longtime member, Board officer and committee chairperson of the New England chapter of International PEN.
 In 2020, she was one of six writers who formed the group Writers Against Racial Injustice which raised over $60,000 for the Equal Justice Initiative.
 The group was featured in the Boston Globe and Publishers Weekly.
-She is a member of Women in Film and Video.
+She is a member of Women in Film and Video and a board member of Writers for Democratic Action- MA.
 Searle is married to software engineer John Hodgkinson; they have a son, Will and reside in Arlington, Massachusetts.